-At St Monica Primary school, we aim to deliver high quality Religious Education which is based on the Living Difference III, the agreed syllabus for Hampshire, Portsmouth, Southampton and the Isle of Wight.
+At St Monica Primary school, we aim to deliver high quality Religious Education which is based on the Living Difference IV, the agreed syllabus for Hampshire, Portsmouth, Southampton and the Isle of Wight.

 Through RE we will engage, inspire, challenge and encourage children to ask questions about the world and to reflect on their own beliefs, values and experiences.
 We wish to develop their knowledge of the world’s faiths, and their understanding and awareness of the beliefs, values and traditions of other individuals, societies, communities and cultures including a non-religious way of looking at and existing in the world.
 We want the RE our children learn to be exciting, engaging, enquiring, challenging, reflective and enjoyable.

 Responsibility of Religious Education Lead